 Does this matter?
-On the surface, probably not, as the organic standards are quite good, however within the context of a regenerative, intensive pasture rotation, we believe it does, and we’re tracking our soil and animal welfare results to quantify if indeed, and by how much.
+On the surface, probably not, as the organic standards are quite good, however within the context of a regenerative, intensive pasture rotation, we believe it does, and we’re tracking our soil and animal welfare results to quantify, if indeed, and by how much.

 What are my chickens fed?

 Your chickens are fed a 100% organic and non-GMO feed.
-This is the case both when they're in their brooder and once they're feathered enough to be moved outside.
+This is the case when they're in their brooder and once they're feathered enough to be moved outside.

 We try to get them outside as soon as possible.
 That's where they'll thrive the most.
-They have full access to transitional organic pasture.
+They have full access to transitional organic pastures.
 This means the soil they're regenerating is being returned to organic standards, and the forage we've planted for them to eat has come from a 100% organic forage seed, a mix of high quality legumes (for protein) and grasses (for fiber and other nutrients).

-Most importantly, as soon as they're outside they get access to a full range of insects as well, and we make sure to move them early in the morning, while the dew is still wet, so the insects haven't had a chance to fly off just yet.
+Most importantly, as soon as they're outside they get access to a full range of insects as well and we make sure to move them early in the morning, while the dew is still wet, so the insects haven't had a chance to fly off just yet.